 and Board of Directors along with representatives from the five churches who participate

-now meet at The Enrichment Center on the second Thursday of each month.
+now meet at The First Presbyterian Church on the second Thursday of each month.

 Now our organization is designed to serve residents within the city limits of Sanford

 who live alone or who are unable to go to the grocery store or are unable to cook

 for themselves.
 People who are recovering from surgery, handicapped or other physical